UnconnectedBedna/shrink-backup/README.md

 Script for creating an .img file and subsequently keeing it updated (-U), autoexpansion is enabled by default Directory where .img file is created is automatically excluded in backup
 ########################################################################
-Usage: sudo shrink-backup [-Uatyelhz] [--loop] imagefile.img [extra space (MiB)] -U            Update existing img file (rsync to existing img)
+Usage: sudo shrink-backup [-Uatyelhz] [--fix] [--loop] [--f2fs] imagefile.img [extra space (MiB)] -U            Update existing img file (rsync to existing img)
-                  Optional [extra space] extends img size of root partition -a            Autoresize root partition (extra space is ignored) When used in combination with -U:
+                  Optional [extra space] extends img root partition -a            Autocalculate root size partition, [extra space] is ignored When used in combination with -U:
-                  Expand if partition is >=256MiB smaller than resize2fs recommended minimum Shrink if partition is >=512MiB bigger than resize2fs recommended minimum -t            Use exclude.txt in same folder as script to set excluded directories One directory per line: "/dir" or "/dir/*" to only exclude contents -y            Disable prompts in script (please use this option with care!)
+                  Expand if partition is >=256MiB smaller than autocalculated recommended minimum Shrink if partition is >=512MiB bigger than autocalculated recommended minimum -t            Use exclude.txt in same folder as script to set excluded directories One directory per line: "/dir" or "/dir/*" to only exclude contents -y            Disable prompts in script (please use this option with care!)
-  -e            DO NOT expand filesystem when image is booted -l            Write debug messages to logfile shrink-backup.log located in same directory as script -z            Make script zoom at light-speed, only question prompts might slow it down
+  -e            DISABLE autoexpansion on root filesystem when image is booted -l            Write debug messages to logfile shrink-backup.log located in same directory as script -z            Make script zoom at light-speed, only question prompts might slow it down
-                  Can be combined with -y for UNSAFE ultra mega superduper speed --fix         Try to fix the img file if -a fails with a "broken pipe" error --loop [img]  Loop img file and exit, works in combination with -l & -z If optional [extra space] is also defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions Useful for example if you want to manually manage the partitions -h --help     Show this help snippet
+                  Can be combined with -y for UNSAFE ultra-mega-superduper-speed --fix         Try to fix the img file if -a fails with a "broken pipe" error --loop [img]  Loop img file and exit, works in combination with -l & -z If optional [extra space] is defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions Useful if you for example want to manually manage the partitions --f2fs        Convert root filesystem on img from ext4 to f2fs Only works on new img file, not in combination with -U Will make backups of fstab & cmdline.txt to: fstab.shrink-backup.bak & cmdline.txt.shrink-backup.bak Then change ext4 to f2fs in both files and add discard to options on root partition in fstab -h --help     Show this help snippet
 ########################################################################
 Examples: